OSUDS231/assignment-2-yizhang0120/README.md

 Determine the least frequent boost schedule that still allows the plant to reach `target_height` within the given number of days.
 Consider all possible boost intervals and identify the largest interval that works — that is, the one that requires boosting least often.
 If multiple intervals allow the plant to meet the target, report the largest one.
 If no interval works, including applying the boost every single day, report that the target is not achievable within the given number of days.

 ***Hint.*** The boost interval is represented as "every X days", where X is a positive integer.
-You can try different values of X — starting from the largest possible interval and working downward — to find the smallest X that still allows the plant to reach the target.
+You can try different values of X — starting from the largest possible interval and working downward — to find the largest X that still allows the plant to reach the target.
 The largest possible interval to try is `days` itself (i.e., one boost applied on the final day), and the smallest is 1 (a boost every single day).

 ### Task 4.3 — Print the Result